dipy/dipy/README.rst

 Dipy is licensed under the terms of the BSD license.
 Some code included with dipy is also licensed under the BSD license.
-The shore implementation included with dipy depends on CVXOPT, which is licensed under the GPL license : you may be subject to this license when using SHORE.
+The SHORE implementation included with dipy depends on CVXOPT, which is licensed under the GPL license : you may be subject to this license when using SHORE.
 Please see the LICENSE file in the dipy distribution.